-The Waste and Recycling Centres at Smugglers Way and Cringle Street are reopened with restrictions.
+The Waste and Recycling Centres at Smugglers Way and Cringle Street are open.
 Please check the Western Riverside Waste Authority website for further details before visiting.

 We would also ask you not to have bonfires during this time as this will further impact upon people with breathing problems.